Stirling-Tools/Stirling-Tools.github.io/docs/Paid-Offerings.md

 A: Your license remains active until the end of your billing period, then reverts to Free plan limits.

 **Q: What happens when we pass 100 users?**
 A: The Server plan includes 100 users.
 When you need more, capacity is added in blocks of 100 - you stay on one bill rather than buying individual seats.
-Email support@stirlingpdf.com or [contact sales](https://www.stirling.com/contact-us) to add a block.
+Adding a block from inside the app is coming soon; in the meantime, email support@stirlingpdf.com.

 **Q: How is Enterprise priced?**
 A: Custom, based on your user count, deployment model, and the terms you need.
 It is not sold in-app - [contact sales](https://www.stirling.com/contact-us) for a quote.
 Volume discounts apply as you scale.
 If you want to see it working first, [book a demo](https://www.stirling.com/book-a-demo).